UCI Logo

 The UCI logo demonstrates the diversity of participating countries and the types of competitions that the organization oversees.
 The emblem is filled with movement and speed.
-Orderliness can be traced in the elements as the main characteristic of the association.
+Orderliness can be traced in the elements, which serve as the association’s main characteristic.

 UCI: Brand overview

 The Union Cycliste Internationale (UCI) was founded on April 14, 1900, in Paris by representatives of cycling federations from Belgium, France, Italy, Switzerland, and the United States to oversee international cycling competitions and standardize rules.
-Initially based in Paris, UCI moved its headquarters to Geneva and eventually to Aigle, Switzerland, where it established the World Cycling Centre.
+Initially based in Paris, UCI moved its headquarters to Geneva and eventually to Aigle, Switzerland, where it established the World Cycling Center.
 Throughout its history, UCI has navigated complex relationships with professional and amateur cycling, experienced periods of division and reunification, and grappled with doping controversies, most notably the Lance Armstrong scandal.
-Significant reforms have strengthened anti-doping measures and expanded cycling globally, including new safety standards and updated competition formats.
-Recently, UCI has actively developed women’s cycling, introduced disciplines like gravel racing, and organized landmark events such as the combined World Championships.
-At the Paris Olympics in 2024, UCI oversaw cycling events, adding the women’s Madison race, and launched a comprehensive cycling development strategy extending through 2030.
+Significant reforms have strengthened anti-doping measures and expanded cycling globally, including the introduction of new safety standards and updated competition formats.
+Recently, UCI has actively developed women’s cycling, introduced disciplines such as gravel racing, and organized landmark events, including the combined World Championships.
+At the Paris Olympics in 2024, the UCI oversaw cycling events, introducing the women’s Madison race, and launched a comprehensive cycling development strategy that extends through 2030.
 Today, UCI manages various disciplines worldwide, from road and track racing to BMX and mountain biking, continuously adapting to technological advances and expanding the sport’s global presence.

 Meaning and History

 UCI consists of two federations and has been uniting amateur and professional cyclists since 1900, regardless of gender or country of residence.
-The first amateur world championships took place in 1921, while the professional championships began in 1927.
+The first amateur world championships were held in 1921, while the professional championships commenced in 1927.

 The organization’s logo has changed only once in its 120-year history, during the tenure of director Brian Cookson.